Independent · Algorithm-driven · No sponsored placements

 No brand or product pays for placement.
 Affiliate commissions are earned after a recommendation is made — they never influence which product is recommended.

-Curated Catalog
+Curated catalog

 Each category starts with a hand-curated product universe.
 Only products that meet baseline quality and availability thresholds are included in scoring.

-The scoring pipeline
+The DecisionScore pipeline

 - 1Filter.
 Products that violate hard constraints (e.g., exceeding your budget) are removed from the candidate set via allow-list rules.